An optimal transport approach for solving dynamic inverse problems in spaces of measures: Regularization of dynamic inverse problems

 \subsection{Well-definition}

-The first step is to ensure that the problem in \eqref{dyn inv} is well defined, namely, that given $\rho_t \in \curves$ then the map $t \in [0,1] \mapsto K_t^* \rho_t \in H_t$ belongs to $\Ltwo$.
-This fact will be established in the following proposition.
-In Proposition \ref{prop:well def} we show that the functional $J$ in \eqref{def:J} is well defined.
+In this section we want to show that the definition of the functional $J$ at \eqref{def:J} is well posed.
+The first step is to ensure that the fidelity term is well defined, namely, that given $\rho_t \in \curves$ then the map $t \in [0,1] \mapsto K_t^* \rho_t \in H_t$ belongs to $\Ltwo$.
+This fact will be established in the following Lemma.